-Applications for the fall cohort are due by July 15.
+Applications for the Key Executive MPA scholarship are due by April 15.

-4. Must I take the Graduate Record Exam (GRE) to be admitted to the Key Executive Leadership MPA Program?
+5. Do I have to take the Graduate Record Exam (GRE) to be admitted to the Key Executive Leadership MPA Program?

 No, the GRE is not required for admission to the Key Executive Leadership MPA Program.
 See program requirements.

-5. Does the Key Program require a minimum grade-point average (GPA) for admission?
+6. Is there a required minimum grade-point average (GPA) for admission?

 While the Key MPA Program is highly competitive, it does not have a minimum GPA required for admission.
 The program considers the academic credentials along with an applicant's professional experience.

-Students who wish to reduce their credit load of the Key Executive Leadership MPA may be eligible to transfer credit from Key Executive Leadership Certificates or approved OPM courses.
+Students who wish to reduce their credit load of the Key Executive Leadership MPA may be eligible to transfer credit from DAU and OPM courses.
 Please contact the program advisor for additional information.